-The Connolly Report, Vol XXXIII #2, about dividend growth common stock was uploaded April 16. report summaries
+The Connolly Report, Vol XXXIII #5 about dividend growth stock was uploaded October 20. report summaries

-- $27.10 is average cost of a dollar's worth of dividends from Connolly Report list as of April 20 2013.
-The average since 2000 is $31.60; in contrast, on March 7 2009, it was $16.46.
+- $30.00 is average cost of a dollar's worth of dividends from Connolly Report list as of November 23 2013.
+In contrast, on March 7 2009, it was $16.46.
 Will that bargain price be reached again is the question?
-It could be.
-Although prices have been rising for months now, we are in a sidewards market.
-The peak could have been April 11, 2013 with S&P 500 at1,593.
+It could easily happen.
+If things were in good shape, interest rates would not be so low.
+Stock prices have been rising because of low rates.
+It's an expensive time to buy dividends now.
 Hope prices fall soon if you have cash to buy dividend growth common and want greater returns.
-Except for the stock mentioned in the April Connolly Report, I'm waiting a bit longer for better valuations.
-Lower valuations on purchases increase future returns.
+Except for one stock mentioned inside this site, I'm still waiting for better valuations: lower valuations on purchases increase future returns.

 Martin Mittelstaedt's June 15 2012 column in the Report on Business discussed the cost of a dollar's worth of dividends.
 “Behind rising dividend yields, a hidden warning for [the] economy”.